Azure/azure-quickstart-templates/101-asp-net-app-service/GettingStarted.md

 ![Screen](./images/portal-resource.png)

 Congratulations!
-You have deployed the template succesfully.
-We can see our web visiting an url like that:
+You have deployed the template successfully.
+We can see our web visiting an URL like that:

 ```
 <app-name>.azurewebsites.net